Bachelor in Law and German (LL.B. (ling. germ.))

 - Integrate critical linguistic and cultural awareness with the appropriate knowledge and strategies to deal creatively and ethically with challenges in communication in social and professional settings;

-- Demonstrate flexibility, adaptability and independence in order to engage productively with a changing social, cultural and technological environment and with a capacity to move effectively within and between cultures.
+- Demonstrate flexibility, adaptability and independence in order to engage productively with a changing social, cultural and technological environment and with a capacity to move effectively within and between cultures;

 For descriptions of each of the modules below, please visit the module page.

-Junior Freshman Year
+Year 1 - Junior Freshman Year

-- Foundations of law
+- Foundations of Law

-- German language
+- German Language

-- German area studies
+- German Literature

-Senior Freshman Year
+Year 2 - Senior Freshman Year (Major in Law)

-- Law of torts
+- Criminal Law

-- Land law
+- Land Law

-Junior Sophister Year
+Year 3 - Junior Sophister Year (Major in Law)